PsyCORaWaT/CLI-calculator/Readme.md

-This is My First Mjor-Minor Project While Learning Python.
+This is My First Minor Project While Learning Python.

-This is a CLI Calculator
+This is a CLI Calculator using If else statement

 Please help me to Improve